5 Installation and Usage

 You will need to install Graphviz, which is used by

-networkx and pygraphviz packages to draw the system diagram.
+networkx and pygraphviz packages to draw the system diagrams.

-version for your operating system.
-Follow the posted download instructions
+appropriate version for your operating system.
+Follow the posted download

-carefully.
-After installation you may need to update the PATH variable
+instructions carefully.
+After installation you may need to update the PATH

 5.2 Recommended Process for Building a SIRA Environment